wrussell1999/new-web/content/about.md

 team1:
   title : "Our Team"
-  content : "These are the people who stand behind organising Hack Kosice and dreamers who want to help other people grow."
+  content : "These are the people who stand behind organising Hack Kosice and dreamers who want to help others grow."
   teamMember:
     - id: andrea
     - id: juraj